Home

 You also risk someone hitting you from behind because they were too close to you.

-Defensive driving is an attitude and mindset of being continually alert and aware of everything going on around you while driving.
+Defensive driving is an attitude and mindset of being continually alert and aware of everything going on around you when you drive.

-It is also a driving attitude of being ready for the worst from other drivers and being prepared to react to avoid a collision.
+It is also an attitude of being ready for the worst from other drivers and being prepared to react to avoid a collision.

 Driving a motor vehicle is a task that requires your focused concentration to do it safely.

 Remember, even if you are following the rules of the road others may not be.
-Therefore, watch for those not following the rules they should while driving.
+Therefore, watch for those drivers not following the laws and rules for safety behind the wheel.

 Also do what you can to make it easier for them to see you and avoid coming into your path.